Putrajaya Line: Initial planning and construction

-The MRT2 project was initially planned to be between Kuala Lumpur and Port Klang, similar to Shah Alam Line's alignment.
+The MRT2 project was initially planned to be between Kuala Lumpur and Port Klang, similar to Shah Alam line's alignment.
 However, by October 2014, it was revised to be from Sungai Buloh, Selayang to Pandan.

 The project was officially approved by the Federal government in March 2015 and allocated RM23 billion in the 2015 Budget and construction was expected to begin by November 2015.
 However, construction was delayed due to adjustments to the alignment to extend the line to Putrajaya and to provide connectivity to the proposed High Speed Rail project.
 Construction officially begun in September 2016 with a groundbreaking ceremony at the site of the future Putrajaya Sentral MRT station by former Prime Minister Dato' Seri Najib Tun Razak.

 On 10 October 2017 at around 5pm, an explosion occurred at the Mass Rapid Transit (MRT) station construction site in Bandar Malaysia.
-According to the police, it was believed that the explosion happened because of an old unexploded bomb from the Second World War based on their initial investigation.
-Three Bangladesh workers were seriously injured and two of them lost their legs while another suffered injuries on the hands and legs.
+According to the police, it was believed that the explosion happened because of an old unexploded bomb from World War II based on their initial investigation.
+Three Bangladeshi workers were seriously injured and two of them lost their legs while another suffered injuries on the hands and legs.
 One of the workers later succumbed to his injuries and died in the evening of the same day.

-On 3 March 2018, A construction worker died while two others survived when a launching gantry at an MRT construction site in Jalan Jinjang (Work Package V203), collapsed at around 11:40pm.
+On 3 March 2018, a launching gantry at an MRT construction site in Jalan Jinjang (Work Package V203) collapsed.
+A construction worker died, while two others survived.

 Project re-tender and cost cutting

-After the fall of BN led Federal government in May 2018, the new PH led Federal government, citing the mounting national debt and concerns with the direct negotiation tender process, proposed various cost cutting measures to a lists of federal government projects, including the MRT2 project.
+After the fall of BN led Federal Government in May 2018, the new PH led Federal government, citing the mounting national debt and concerns with the direct negotiation tender process, proposed various cost-cutting measures to a lists of federal government projects, including the MRT2 project.
 In October 2018, then Finance Minister, Lim Guan Eng announced the decision to change the project structure as well as terminate the contract from MMC-Gamuda and re-tender the unfinished underground portion of the project by an open tender process, due to the fact the Federal Government and MMC-Gamuda have failed to reach an agreement relating to the underground portion of the construction project.
 This decision had caused a lot of protests from MMC-Gamuda and workers due to the fact that some 20,000 workers tend to lose their job.
 Due to budget concerns, and a re-tender, construction costs proposed by MMC-Gamuda is about half what it was previously.
-The two Bandar Malaysia Stations have also been cancelled and listed as provisional.
-The cost for construction of the underground portion is now RM13.11 billion.
-This brought to the entire cost for this project to be RM30.53 billion from the RM39.35 billion previously.
-This means MMC-Gamuda now secured the contract of the underground section and allowed to continue the construction.
+The construction of the two Bandar Malaysia stations has also been cancelled, and the stations were listed as provisional.
+The cost for the construction of the underground portion is now RM13.11 billion.
+This brought the total cost of the project to RM30.53 billion, down from RM39.35 billion previously.
+This means MMC-Gamuda has now secured the contract for the underground section and is allowed to continue the construction.